Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • You prefer to model everything as Kubernetes CRDs.

-• Your team is comfortable with CLI + YAML as primary interface.
+• Your team is comfortable with CLI + YAML as the primary interface.

-You don’t go wrong with either.
-Both are mature, actively maintained, and have solid communities.
-The choice may depend more on what your team finds more comfortable than absolute capabilities.
+You won’t go wrong with either.
+The choice may depend more on what your team finds most comfortable than on absolute capabilities.

 Hybrid Patterns